yinuo-136/DungeonGame/README.md

 | --------- | --------------|
 | Time Travelling Portal | <img src="images/time_portal.png" /> |

-If a player travels through a time travelling portal, they exit through the same portal in a square cardinally adjacent to the portal, except the dungeon state is that of 30 ticks previously.
+If a player travels through a time travelling portal, they end up on the same square as the portal, except the dungeon state is that of 30 ticks previously.
 If less than 30 ticks have passed, then the dungeon state is simply the initial dungeon state.

 #### 3.11.3 Time Travel Rules